 This is a not-for-profit organization.
 Fundraisers are conducted to finance benevolent and service related activities.

 (Statement of Non-discrimination)

-This organization will not discriminate on the basis of age, color, ethnicity, gender, national origin, disability or handicap, race, religion, sexual orientation, or Vietnam Era status.Â This policy will include but is not limited to recruiting, membership, organization activities, or opportunities to hold office.
+This organization shall not discriminate on the basis of sex, race, color, sexual orientation, gender identity and gender expression, religion, age, marital status, national origin, disability, or veteran status.
+This policy will include, but not limited to recruiting, membership, organization activities, or opportunities to hold office.